Chart Color Schemes

 Kleinton demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

 Kleinton Trail has educational qualifications that trail regional benchmarks.
-As of 2021, 23.5% of residents aged 15 and above hold university degrees, compared to Australia's 30.4%.
-This gap suggests potential for educational development and skills enhancement.
-Bachelor degrees are the most common at 17.0%, followed by postgraduate qualifications (3.7%) and graduate diplomas (2.8%).
+Among residents aged 15 and over, 23.5% hold university degrees, compared to Australia's 30.4%.
+This indicates potential for educational development and skills enhancement.
+Bachelor degrees are the most common (17.0%), followed by postgraduate qualifications (3.7%) and graduate diplomas (2.8%).

-Trade and technical skills are prominent, with 44.5% of residents aged 15 and above holding vocational credentials – advanced diplomas at 13.8% and certificates at 30.7%.
-Educational participation is high, with 35.0% of residents currently enrolled in formal education as of the 2021 census.
+Trade and technical skills are prominent, with 44.5% of residents aged 15 and over holding vocational credentials - advanced diplomas at 13.8% and certificates at 30.7%.
+Educational participation is high, with 35.0% of residents currently enrolled in formal education.
 This includes 15.1% in primary education, 9.1% in secondary education, and 4.2% pursuing tertiary education.

 Frequently Asked Questions - Education